ec-europa/europa-component-library/src/website/src/pages/ec/guidelines/images/index.md

+---
+title: Use of images
+order: 4
+---

 We should only use visual material when it makes it easier for users to find/understand the information on a page.
 By following a common set of visual guidelines, we can make our sites consistent and help users feel at ease.

 ## When to use what